wolfiex/ipython-dev-reload/README.md

 ## Future ideas:

-Diff between current and previous file and only run new lines?
+Diff between current and previous file and only run new lines from the start of previous indent?